Physician Employment Agreements can be Complicated. They Don’t Have to Be!

 1. Hire an attorney to review your contract.

-2. Read The Final Hurdle!
+2. Read the definitive book on physician employment agreements – The Final Hurdle!

 The Final Hurdle will: